owlabout/blog/posts/vue/extending-vuejs-projects.md

 We still have a module that we would like to customize in some of our components.
 For example: say we have a status bar in all of our projects.
 Some general functionality might be the same in every project, but certain projects might want to expand that functionality to include some extra stuff.

-Since our customizeable module has some functionality, that we want included we can't just replace the component.
-Because then we'd have to duplicate on the functions that we want to keep.
-And well, code duplications seems to be something everyone wants to avoid.
+Since our customizable module has some functionality, that we want to be included we can't just replace the component.
+Because then we'd have to duplicate the functions that we want to keep.
+And well, code duplications seem to be something everyone wants to avoid.
-So instead, we'll use the functionalities as a mixin.
-Just move the template of the component to a default component which inherits all the functionality from the base component.
+Instead, we'll use the functionalities as a mixin.
+Just move the template of the component to a default component that inherits all the functionality from the base component.

 ```html
 <!-- DefaultCustomComponent -->